Cardiacman13/Architect/README.md

 > **Note**
 > The script you will find later works regardless of your choices of DE / BOOT LOADER / FS.
 > Tutorial and script aimed to be used with a pure Arch (incompatible with Garuda, EndeavourOS, Manjaro…)
-> However, if you know what you are doing, the modifications for other choices are minimal.

 Download the ISO: [**Arch Linux - Downloads**](https://archlinux.org/download/)